JhngJng/JhngJng/README.md

 ## JIHYEONG JUNG
-I'm Jihyeong Jung, a M.S. student of the Department of Industrial & Systems Engineering, KAIST👋
+I'm Jihyeong Jung, working in [Sky Labs Inc.](https://www.skylabs.io/en) as a Data Scientist.
-Currently, I'm working in [Sky Labs Inc.](https://www.skylabs.io/en) as a Data Scientist.
+I am also a M.S. student of the Department of Industrial & Systems Engineering, KAIST 👋
 I was really fortuned to be advised by [Prof. Chanyoung Park](https://dsail.kaist.ac.kr/professor), leading [DSAIL @ KAIST](https://dsail.kaist.ac.kr) currently.